What is an ACH payment? The complete guide

 Speed

 However, given the high cost of wire transfers, it may be best to consider an expedited same-day ACH transfer for smaller transactions.
-Unlike wires, fast ACH fees are more commonly charged as a certain percentage of the full amount.
-Melio, for example, charges a 1% fee for fast ACH with a $30 cap.
+Unlike wires, the fees for fast ACH transfers are more commonly charged as a certain percentage of the full amount.
+Melio, for example, charges a 1% fee for same-day ACH with a $30 cap.

 Geography

-While they can be used internationally, depending on your bank, ACH bank transfers are more common within the U.S. while wires are widely used all over the world.
-But, international wires can be expensive, costing up to $50 in fees.
-The solution?
-Use Melio to pay across borders for a $20 fixed fee.
+ACH bank transfers are more common within the U.S., while wire transfers are widely used all over the world.
+However, international wires can be expensive, costing up to $50 in fees.
+When using Melio to pay across borders, you can enjoy competitive exchange rates.

 What’s the cost of ACH transactions?

-The costs of ACH payments depend on your financial institution and the type of transaction you choose.
+The costs of ACH payments may depend on several factors, including your financial institution and the transaction amount.

-Standard domestic ACH payments typically cost up to $1.5 per transaction.
+Standard domestic ACH payments typically cost up to a few dollars.
 This average cost is usually charged as a flat fee for each payment, but some processors may offer subscriptions that include a certain number of free ACH transfers or charge the fee as a portion of the payment.

 The fee for same-day ACH is often charged as a percentage of the total sum and varies according to your processor and plan.

-Check out Melio’s pricing page for more information about the cost of ACH transfers for your business.
+Check out Melio’s pricing page for more information about the cost of ACH transfers and other payment methods for your business.

 How long do ACH payments take to process?

-When sending a standard ACH payment, you should account for one to three business days for processing.
+When sending a standard ACH payment through your bank, you should account for an average of one to three business days for processing.

 This means that if you send the payment on Monday morning, it could take until Thursday for your vendor to see the money in their account.

-Fast ACH, also known as same-day ACH, can be used to expedite an ACH payment to your vendor.
-With Melio, you can also ensure your vendor gets paid on the same day1 by choosing to pay with a card.2
+Same-day ACH can be used to expedite an ACH payment to your vendor.
+With Melio, you can ensure your vendor gets paid on the same day by fast ACH transfers, or by choosing to pay with a card.
+If you’re looking for an even faster turnaround time, you can pay vendors instantly through Melio.
+This means you can pay at the last second and your vendor receives the payment within minutes.

 By now, you already know that ACH transfers are a fast and reliable way to send payments.
 Here are a few more reasons to pay with ACH.